basf/autoadsorbate/README.md

 marked_smile = get_marked_smiles(['COC'])[0]
 marked_smile
 ```
     'Cl[O+](C)(C)'

+These surrogate smilles san now be used to initialize a Fragment object (we can set the number of randoms conformers to be initialized):

 ```python
 f = Fragment(smile = 'Cl[O+](C)(C)', to_initialize = 5)
 len(f.conformers)
 ```
     5

+We can visualize these structures:
 ```python
 from autoadsorbate.utils import docs_plot_conformers
 conformer_trajectory = f.conformers